gentics/mesh/doc/src/main/asciidoc/schema-definition-format.md

 * **`required`** If `true`, this field may not be left empty.
 * **`label`** A human-readable label for the field to be used as a form label in the admin UI.
 If not defined, the "name" field would be used.
 * **`defaultValue`** A default value for the field.
 See [Default values](#default-values).
+* **`uniqueInThisFolder`** (name TBC) A boolean flag which indicates whether this field should be constrained so that Mesh will require the value to be unique amongst the other nodes which share the same parent node.
+E.g. let's say the "filename" field has this property set to "true".
+If there is a node in "cars" where filename is "porsche911.html", no other node in "cars" may have a filename of "porsche911.html".
+The intention of this option is to allow the webroot API to avoid collisions of segmentNames (see the [json response format doc](json-node-response-format.md) for example of how segmentName is used).

 ```json
 {